tykiww/tykiww.github.io/_posts/2017-02-05-SLR-Plotly.md

 ![](https://tykiww.github.io/img/slr/slr6.png)

-For a one carat diamond, we can expect a price of about 24946.22 with a 95% confidence of (14907.68, 41744.49).
-These are HUGE bounds.
-Yet, this is pretty expected.
-As the carat amount rises, there is more volitility in price.
+For a one carat diamond, we can expect a price of about 24946.22 with a 95% prediction interval between 14907.68, 41744.49.
+These large prediction intervals are pretty expected as they are not the same as confidence intervals (for more information on the differences, click [here](https://statisticsbyjim.com/hypothesis-testing/confidence-prediction-tolerance-intervals/)).
+Also we should note that the carat amount rises, there is more volitility in price.
 This means that there is more of a chance for someone to rip you off!
 Of course, this data is not including the fitting and cutting of the ring, the other C's included (cut, color, clarity), but it is rather relevant information.

-This research is great as it has a lot of information (data points) to perform a regression.
-It is also good to note that there is a seemingly strong correlation between size of diamonds and price, so it makes the analysis easier to perform.

-Alternatively, we can tell that this is not a perfect model to predict price.
-Just one simple linear regression does not tell us all the other information that we are missing!
-In that way, we can see how picky we need to be about our information whenever performing an analysis.
+Remember, this is *not* a perfect model to predict price.
+Just one simple linear regression does not tell any other information we are missing!
+Later, we will cover more detailed analyses with more covariates.

-As for the plotly library, I realize now that there are limits to visualization.
-Good to know that in the future.
-Yet, my frugal nature will probably keep me from every paying for more.
+As for the plotly library, we now know that there are limits to visualization.

-Hope you enjoyed it!
+Good to know for the future; enjoy coding!